Williams Sonoma: In popular culture

-Williams Sonoma's stores and gift registries have been referenced to, on television shows including Sex and the City (Season 1, Episode 3: "Bay of Married Pigs"), American Dad!
+Williams Sonoma's stores and gift registries have been referenced on television shows including Sex and the City (Season 1, Episode 3: "Bay of Married Pigs"), American Dad!
 (Season 2, Episode 16: "When a Stan Loves a Woman"), Dr. Katz, Professional Therapist (Season 6, Episode 7: "Used Car"), Frasier, Mike Tyson Mysteries, Friends (Season 5, Episode 4: "The One Where Phoebe Hates PBS"), The Office (American TV series) (Season 8, Episode 9: "Mrs. California"), The Simpsons (Season 31, Episode 8: "Thanksgiving of Horror"), and Family Guy (Season 19, Episode 13: "PeTerminator").

 Williams Sonoma products have been featured numerous times on The Oprah Winfrey Show's Oprah's Favorite Things specials including Williams Sonoma Home bedding (2004), Williams Sonoma's croissants (2002, 2005, and 2010), Williams Sonoma's melamine mixing bowls, measuring cups, and measuring spoons (2007), Perfect Ending Cupcakes and Breville's Ikon Panini Press (sold by Williams Sonoma) (2007), and Williams Sonoma's Waring Popcorn Maker (2014).

 In the film The Muse, all the kitchen supplies used to manufacture the wives' cookies were purchased at Williams Sonoma.
 In the musical Dear Edwina, one song references "Williams" and "Sonoma" as being people that sing along with the Fairy Forkmother to teach a chef how to set a table.